 My name is Caroline and I am a brittle Type 1 Diabetic.
 This means I am unaware of dangerously low and high blood sugars, which I experience daily.
 I was hiking on vacation and experienced a low blood sugar [episode], and by the time I realized my blood sugar had dropped I was dangerously close to passing out.
 This is when I knew something had to change.
 I contacted Service Dogs of Virginia and was amazed to learn that dogs could be trained to alert me to these dangerous changes in my blood sugar.

 This is when Annie came into my life.
-Annie, the wondrous working dog, is a 2-year old lab that is trained to smell the changes in my blood sugar.
+Annie, the wondrous working dog, is trained to smell the changes in my blood sugar.
 We have been working very well together.
 My blood sugars are under control and I am now able to participate in activities I enjoy that I had been previously unable to do for fear of losing consciousness.
-Fig has not just changed my life, . — Caroline training with her diabetic alert dog, Annie
+Annie has not just changed my life, . — Caroline training with her diabetic alert dog, Annie

 To view a Public Service Announcement about our Diabetic Alert dog program, starring another of our Type 1 Diabetic clients, Jamie, and her dog Opus, click HERE.
 This commercial aired in the greater Charlottesville area in late 2011.